etowahadams/interprot/README.md

 # InterProt

 This repo contains tools for interpreting protein language models using sparse autoencoders (SAEs).
-Our SAE visualizer is available at [interprot.com](https://interprot.com).
+Our SAE visualizer is available at [interprot.com](https://interprot.com) and our SAE models weights are on [Hugging Face](https://huggingface.co/liambai/InterProt-ESM2-SAEs).
 For more information, check out our [preprint](TODO).

 `viz` contains the frontend app for visualizing SAE features. `interprot` is a Python package for SAE training, evaluation, and interpretation.